-Of the options explored during the charrette, the steering committee and public favored the Galleria concept.
+Of the development scenarios explored during the charrette, the steering committee and public favored the Galleria concept, which was the low density option.
 The concept is one illustration of what could work for the site, but still results in a very thin net operating income.
-The lower density option includes first floor retail on Broadway with an anchor restaurant near the roundabout.
+The Galleria option includes first floor retail on Broadway with an anchor restaurant near the roundabout.
 Second and third story multifamily units face Broadway, and a single row of townhomes faces the river.
-A 5 story multifamily building anchors the north end of the site and would be perceived as a smaller structure from Broadway.
+A 5 story multifamily building anchors the north end of the site and would be perceived as a smaller structure from Broadway due to existing topography.
 The buildings wrap an internal parking lot that could be designed with a parking plaza character.
 Future development may vary from the proposed concept, but should consider the following: